 Groundwater Stewardship Awards

-The Barton Springs/Edwards Aquifer Conservation District presented stewardship awards in the Fall of 2013 to deserving individuals, organizations, companies or agencies that have invested exemplary effort towards the protection and conservation of water resources in the Barton Springs segment of the Edwards Aquifer.
-The Stewardship Awards happen every other year (odd years)
+The Barton Springs/Edwards Aquifer Conservation District will be presenting stewardship awards in early 2016 to deserving individuals, organizations, companies or agencies that have invested exemplary effort towards the protection and conservation of water resources in the Barton Springs segment of the Edwards Aquifer.
+The Stewardship Awards happen every other year (odd years).

 Congratulations to the 2013 winners!

 The Board and staff are recognizing the following extraordinary efforts to conserve and protect the groundwater resources of the area:

 Permittee of the Year